elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-tools-and-techniques-are-used-in-the-critical-appraisal-of-systematic-reviews-and-metaanalyses.md

 url: /learn/health-studies/questions/what-tools-and-techniques-are-used-in-the-critical-appraisal-of-systematic-reviews-and-metaanalyses
 score: -1.0
 related_article1:
-    id: 163262
+    id: 163249
-    title: What are point of care tools and how are they used in clinical settings?
+    title: >-
+        What strategies can be employed to reduce bias in research?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-point-of-care-tools-and-how-are-they-used-in-clinical-settings
+    url: /learn/health-studies/questions/what-strategies-can-be-employed-to-reduce-bias-in-research
 related_article2:
-    id: 163263
+    id: 163258
-    title: How can pre-appraised summaries assist healthcare professionals in making clinical decisions?
+    title: >-
+        How does the traditional evidence-based medicine pyramid differ from the updated version?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-preappraised-summaries-assist-healthcare-professionals-in-making-clinical-decisions
+    url: /learn/health-studies/questions/how-does-the-traditional-evidencebased-medicine-pyramid-differ-from-the-updated-version
 related_article3:
-    id: 163249
+    id: 163260
-    title: What strategies can be employed to reduce bias in research?
+    title: >-
+        Why is critical appraisal important in research, and how does it impact the evidence hierarchy?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-strategies-can-be-employed-to-reduce-bias-in-research
+    url: /learn/health-studies/questions/why-is-critical-appraisal-important-in-research-and-how-does-it-impact-the-evidence-hierarchy
 related_article4:
-    id: 163263
+    id: 163259
-    title: How can pre-appraised summaries assist healthcare professionals in making clinical decisions?
+    title: >-
+        What role do systematic reviews and meta-analyses play in evidence appraisal?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-preappraised-summaries-assist-healthcare-professionals-in-making-clinical-decisions
+    url: /learn/health-studies/questions/what-role-do-systematic-reviews-and-metaanalyses-play-in-evidence-appraisal
 related_article5:
-    id: 163250
+    id: 163252
-    title: How can confounders be identified and adjusted for in a study?
+    title: >-
+        How do descriptive studies differ from analytic studies in terms of study design?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-confounders-be-identified-and-adjusted-for-in-a-study
+    url: /learn/health-studies/questions/how-do-descriptive-studies-differ-from-analytic-studies-in-terms-of-study-design
 ---

 &nbsp;